AgnosPCB/documentation/docs/help/FAQ.md

 ??? question "Which camera is recommended?"

     A camera with a resolution of at least 20MP should provide sufficient detail for component inspection.
-As for the lens, you should aim for a focal length that has a balance between displaying components large enough for the neural network to be able to detect faults and that does not produce dwarfing effects on tall components.
+As for the lens, aim for a focal length that balances displaying components large enough for the neural network to detect faults, without producing dwarfing effects on tall components.

 ??? question "Is it possible to inspect THT components?"

     AgnosPCB's AOI system is not specifically designed for Through-Hole Technology (THT) components.
 This is due to the potential large perspective differences caused by the height of THT components, which may lead to false positives in the Neural Network.
-Additionally, the soldering of THT components is often concealed, making inspection difficult in most cases
+Additionally, the soldering of THT components is often concealed, making inspection difficult in most cases.

     However, while not optimized for THT components, the AOI system can still be used for such components.
 It can aid in detecting displacements, incorrect polarity, flipping, or incorrect placement of THT components.